Hackathon-for-Good/Data-Documentation/docs/h4gTH-deepfake-alert.md

 # Challenge

 How can we help <ins>tech-aware people </ins> to distinguish real from fake online content (or parts of it: visuals, audio, text) by empowering them with effortless independent tools to spot deepfakes that are meant to pollute or cause harm in their information consumption and especially when there is uncertainty such as Covid-19, political elections, war, economic recession, etc. instead of being manipulated by or unintentionally perpetuating misinformation?

+!> You can get access the datasets on November 15th.